Orbit-Transformer-Management/Transformer-Management/README.md

 ### 💬 Inspection Comment System

 Inspectors can add comments and observations on each inspection.
 Each comment includes:

 * Author name
 * Comment text
 * Timestamp

 Comments are stored in a dedicated table linked to the inspection.
 Admins can view and manage all past discussions on a transformer’s inspection history.

----

-## 🗂️ Previous Implementation (Phase 1)

-**Phase 1 – Transformer and Baseline Image Management** laid the foundation for managing transformers and baseline images.
+### ⚙️ Transformer and Baseline Image Management

+This module lays the foundation for managing transformers and baseline images.

-### Admin Interface for Transformer Management
+#### Admin Interface for Transformer Management

 * Add new transformer records
 * View and edit existing transformer records
 * Delete transformer records if required

-### Thermal Image Upload and Tagging
+#### Thermal Image Upload and Tagging

 * Upload **thermal images** linked to specific transformers
 * Support for two image types: